51Degrees/Java-Device-Detection/README.md

 This GitHub repository and Maven include 51Degrees free Lite device database.
 The Lite data is updated monthly by our professional team of analysts.

-Data files which are updated weekly and daily, automatically, and with more properties and device combinationsare also available.
+Data files which are updated weekly and daily, automatically, and with more properties and device combinations are also available.

 **[Compare Device Databases](https://51degrees.com/compare-data-options?utm_source=github&utm_medium=repository&utm_content=home-menu&utm_campaign=java-open-source "Compare different data file options for 51Degrees device detection")**

 ## Recent Changes

+### Version 3.2.2.20 Changes:
+Project structure has been changed to Maven project.

+The IDisposable interface has been removed, all classes that provide methods to free resources implement Closeable instead.

+Provider supports retrieving match results using device IDs generated from previous matches.

+Automatic update has been re-designed to be more efficient and resilient.
+Returns an update status instead of a boolean.

+The cache has been upgraded to use a least recently used (LRU) design.
+This removes the need to service the cache in a background thread, and results in a more predictable performance under load.

+Duplicate code has been consolidated with a focus on improving documentation and implementing recommendations from code analysis and peer reviews.
+Testing coverage has been included with initial unit tests for new features.

+Consistent examples have been added in parallel with APIs in other languages.
+The examples are designed to highlight a specific use case for the API.
+They relate to example specific documentation on the 51Degrees web site under Support -> Documentation -> Java.

 ### Version 3.2.1.9 Changes:
 Automatic update function no longer uses the memory to store data downloaded